Google Pixel 4a review: A Nexus phone by any other name

 There are no surprises lying in wait here: the Pixel 4a's camera is outstanding.
 While you won't be Space Zooming with all the cool kids in the Galaxy S20 Ultra club, your everyday shots will be noticeably better than theirs.
 Just think about that.
 Google's $350 smartphone takes better still images than Samsung's $1400 one—all through the power of software.
 That's wild.

-You'd be hard-pressed to notice the difference between an image taking on a Pixel 4 the same shot on a Pixel 4a.
-I've done side-by-side comparisons, and the only thing I'm convinced I'm seeing regularly is slightly reduced contrast and saturation on the 4a's camera.
+You'd be hard-pressed to notice the difference between an image taken on a Pixel 4 and the same shot on a Pixel 4a.
+I've done side-by-side comparisons (see our gallery here), and the only thing I'm convinced I'm seeing regularly is slightly reduced contrast and saturation on the 4a's camera in certain situations.
 You would absolutely not be able to distinguish this without two near-identical images placed next to one another.
 Likely, the Pixel 4a just has a slightly modified tune for its image processing as the Pixel camera team continues to refine its algorithm.
 Marc Levoy, former head of the Google Pixel camera team, once told me that with every Pixel release there is also a new camera profile — such that no two generations Pixel phones will take exactly the same photos.
 I don't know that that's what's happening here, but again, we're splitting hairs: absolutely no one would question you if you said these photos came out of a Pixel 4.
 They're effectively identical.
 Here's a gallery.

 Will the 4a's camera become a slow and stuttery mess over the years, as all Pixel cameras seem to?
 I can't predict the future, but right now, the camera feels fast and hasn't let me down.